 - Services: observation tower, Kivalo open wilderness hut and a dry toilet

 - The Järviaapa Trail, 9 km, encircles the Järviaapa area.
 It is recommended that you walk clockwise around the trail.
 On this route you can easily explore the spacious views of the beautiful mire area and the wide variety of flora or you can observe birds.
-The trail was completed in 2009, so a clear trail is not yet visible in the terrain.
 The trail has been marked with yellow paint marks on the trees, and it advisable to follow the marks carefully.
 There are duckboards on the wettest spots.
 The trail starts from the Hangassalmenaho parking area and for the first 4.4 km takes you along the Martimoaapa Hiking Trail.
 In Poropellonaho, the Järviaapa Trail branches off to the right.
 Finally, the Järviaapa Trail joins the children's nature trail, along which 400 metres remain before the starting point can be reached.

 - Services: There is a lean-to shelter, a dry toilet and a waste disposal point at the starting point of the trail.
 There is the Martimojärvi lean-to shelter along the trail.
 The shelter is located northwest of Lake Martimojärvi.